LDAR-Sim/LDAR_Sim/README.md

 `pipenv install`

-To make things easier, we have included windows binaries for the specific versions of cftime, GDAL, netCDF4, and pyproj.
-However, the latest updated Pipfile doesn't need any binaries packages, and it has been checked on MacOS Monterey V12.2.
+We have updated Pipfile which included windows binaries for the specific versions of cftime, GDL, netCDF4, and pyproj.
+However, the latest updated Pipfile doesn't need any binaries packages.

-**Note** that the main change in Pipfile is updating GDAL from v3.0.4 to v3.4.1.
-The compatibility of GDAL 3.4.1 has not been fully tested yet.
-However, it works properly with all the files in the simulations folder.
+**Note**: The main change in Pipfile is removing GDAL library as it didn't import in any file.
+The current package works properly with all the files in the simulations folder.

 To activate the environment type: